dlw-github/zoresearch/README.md

 ![Interface](/screenshots/interface.png "Interface")
 ---
 ### Source annotations
 Highlighting and adding comments to PDFs are convenient ways to take notes.
-But extracting them can be a pain! zoResearcher extracts all these annotations for easy access.
+But extracting them can be a pain! zoResearch extracts all these annotations for easy access.

 - Annotations are labeled with their absolute page number in the associated PDF and type (highlight, sticky note).

-- New annotations are added at zoResearcher startup.
+- New annotations are added at zoResearch startup.

 ![Annotations](/screenshots/annotated_source.png "Annotations")
 ---
 ### Adding notes
 In addition to PDF annotations, users can add additional notes directly to the viewer.

-- zoResearcher automatically saves these notes.
+- zoResearch automatically saves these notes.

 ![Notes](/screenshots/adding_notes.png "Notes")
 ---